01-edu/public/subjects/java/piscine/raids/Jaikin/audit/README.md

 - Verify if you can clear the screen and add new control points without restarting the program.

-- Check if it's possible to drag the control points in real-time and observe the generation of a new curve.
+- Check if it's possible to drag the control points in real time and observe the generation of a new curve.